SlimShadyIAm/DetectYourZen/README.md

 ```
 ./src/main/python/aggregate.py -d ./data-original -d ./data-repaired -d ./data-new --tex
 ```

+### Reproducing each of the tables in paper
+Note that calculations for percentage difference and grouping were done by hand, so these results will not be included in the outputs.

+- Table 2: `./src/main/python/aggregate.py -d ./data-original -d ./data-rerun-repaired  --tex`
+- Table 3: `./src/main/python/aggregate.py -d ./data-rerun-repaired -d ./data-new --tex `

 ### Removed sources
 The below repositories were removed from lists due to errors such as: